phetdam/infix-calculator/README.rst

 comments within input files and grouping of subexpressions with parentheses.

 Maybe in the future I will be able to support name assignment.

+The calculator parser is built as a separate static or shared library that the calculator command-line tool links against.
+PIMPL is used to provide a stable ABI and prevent leaking Flex + Bison generated names and types into user code.

 Building from source
 --------------------